Crawl To Me: Plot

 Ryan manages to get out of the bathroom, only to find Edgar waiting for him, who says that they are now going to be together forever.
 He then proceeds to taunt Ryan by saying various things like that Ryan killed Timmy with a brick.
 Ryan then hears Jess calling out for him from the basement crawlspace.
-He goes after her and decides to finally crawl into the space himself, where he sees a glowing light before finding himself back at the crawlspace's entrance where he's held down by dozens of arms.
+He goes after her and decides to finally crawl into the space himself, where he sees a glowing light before finding himself back at the crawlspace's entrance, where he is held down by dozens of arms.
 He cries out for someone to help him, only for several police officers to appear and say that they are trying to help him.
 They then pull him out of the crawlspace and it is revealed that Ryan is not an adult but actually a child.
 He tries to ask after Jessica and Grace, which the police assume is due to psychological trauma.
 They explain that Edgar had kidnapped Ryan and held him in his basement for months while he molested Ryan and several other children, revealed to be Timmy and Jess.
-It's further revealed that there was a shootout and that the only officer who wasn't terribly wounded was a rookie, who missed the crawlspace that Ryan and the others were hiding in and that if there hadn't been a house fire, nobody would have found them.
+It is further revealed that there was a shootout and that the only officer who was not terribly wounded was a rookie, who missed the crawlspace that Ryan and the others were hiding in and that if there had not been a house fire, nobody would have found them.
 The three children survived by eating rats and during this time Ryan and Jess grew close to one another (graffiti reading "U+ME4EVER is shown below Ryan and Jess's entwined hands).
-Ryan eventually ended up fighting and killing Timmy over the dwindling food supplies and, it's implied, due to Timmy's jealousy over Ryan and Jess's relationship.
+Ryan eventually ended up fighting and killing Timmy over the dwindling food supplies.
 The officer states that none of this was Ryan's fault, as these were extreme circumstances and everything was explained by Jess, who appears holding her doll Grace.
-Before the children and the officer leave the house behind forever, the officer hands Ryan a stuffed dog that he identifies as the missing Max.
+Before the children and the officer leave the house behind, the officer hands Ryan a stuffed dog that he identifies as the missing Max.